Skip to main content

 Research

-• “Benchmark Indexing and Firm Financing”, with Fernando Broner, Juan Jose Cortina Lorente and Sergio Schmukler.
+• “Demand Shocks in Equity Markets and Firm Financing”, with Fernando Broner, Juan Jose Cortina Lorente and Sergio Schmukler.

 Contact